-Quizzes
+• Quizzes

-There will be a quiz in each of the first four weeks.
+There will be four quizzes.
 The primary goal of quizzes is to let students keep current with the course material.

-Final Examination
+• Final Examination

 The final exam will be comprehensive and will cover material from the entire course.
-The final exam is an essay format exam and lasts for 3 hours.
-This will be an open book/open class notes format.
-Each question will require writing a code snippet for the given problem.
-You will use R IDE tools to solve the final exam problems.
+The final exam lasts for 2.5 hours.
+This will be an open book/open notes format.